opencog/opencog/README.md

 Peform the following steps at the shell prompt:

     cd to project root dir
-    mkdir bin
+    mkdir build
-    cd bin
+    cd build
     cmake -DCMAKE_BUILD_TYPE=Release ..
     make

-Libraries will be built into subdirectories within bin, mirroring the structure of the source directory root.
+Libraries will be built into subdirectories within build, mirroring the structure of the source directory root.
 The flag -DCMAKE_BUILD_TYPE=Release results in binaries that are optimized for for performance; ommitting this flag will result in faster builds, but slower executables.